Research Themes

 Electric field dependence of carrier association and transport

 A number of fundamental aspects of the photophysics of OPV and perovskite solar cells remains to be understood.
 Open questions in particular are concerned with the mechanism of charge generation from optically created charge transfer states and excitons and transport within the active layer under an external electric field.
 The electromodulated ultrafast differential absorption technique (EDA) is a method designed to optically probe electric field-induced changes of transient absorption (Stark and Franz–Keldysh–Aspnes effects).
-The method allows for measuring carrier and quasiparticle dynamics and mobility on a wide range of distances and is complementary to time-resolved THz spectroscopy.
+The method allowed for measuring carrier and quasiparticle dynamics and mobility on a wide range of distances and was complementary to time-resolved THz spectroscopy.

 Small molecules-based organic photovoltaic systems